 The current average delay to diagnosis from when symptoms start is 8.5 years, by which irreversible damage to the spine may have occurred.

-59% of people with axial SpA report suffering mental health problems compared to 25% of those with musculoskeletal conditions overall.
+59% of people with axial SpA (AS) report experiencing mental health problems compared to 25% of those with musculoskeletal conditions overall.

 Despite a widespread lack of awareness of the condition, axial SpA (AS) is not rare and affects an estimated 1 in 200 of the adult population in the UK (approximately 220,000) which is twice the prevalence of multiple sclerosis (MS) (1 in 600 of whole UK population or 107,000), a much better-known condition.
 The burden of musculoskeletal (MSK) conditions on the NHS and economy is well documented with 6-9% of people presenting to general practice doing so with back pain; 7-15% of these will show features of axial SpA (AS).